NSLS2/n3xtware-abcd-config-demo/docs/tutorial-mvp-1.md

 - Create a mongo service on the ioc server
 - Create a tiled profile for tst to direct connect to mongo
 - Setup phoebus core using the `install_phoebus_all.yml` playbook in the `ansible-epics-tools` repository.
 This will require some downloading and creativity.
 (FWIW, Phil let `install_phoebus_all.yml` fail to get java, `install_phoebus.yml` to get phoebus, then manually found and added [phoebus preferences repo][] to `/opt/css/preferences`)
+- Necessary to use a local interface for EPICS so that broadcast works.
+The loopback (127.0.0.1/8) causes problems.

 ### Mongo service